“The HR will call you if you are selected”

 “We’re interested but there are some more interviews lined up”

-I am sure you must have heard these statements from the hiring managers if you have ever given an interview.
+I am sure you must have heard these statements from the recruiters if you have ever given an interview.

 In most of the cases, All these statements reflect the same thing.